hashicorp-guides/vault-radar-demo/docs/ignore-rules.md

 ### Skip by risk value

-To skip risks particular values, add the rule to `secret_values` section.
+To skip particular values, add the rule to `secret_values` section.
 Each entry is a regex, if the risk value matches the regex, it will be ignored.

 ### Skip by risk type

-To skip risks particular types, add the rule to `secret_types` section.
+To skip particular types, add the rule to `secret_types` section.
 Each entry is a regex, if the risk value matches the regex, it will be ignored.